 Erik Odsell is an award winning Swedish songwriter and recording artist.
 For several years he has worked as a freelance musician behind many well-known Swedish artists and he has written music for artists both in Europe and the United States.

-On the 23rd of October, 2015, Erik Odsell’s debut solo album Searching For Lost Boys Island was released.
-Erik has also released 3 singles from the album which have all been well received.
+In the fall of 2015, Erik Odsell’s debut solo album Searching For Lost Boys Island was released.
+Erik also released 3 singles from the album which were all well received.

 When Erik’s debut single, and the title track for the album Searching For Lost Boys Island, was released the newspaper Sydsvenska Dagbladet (the major newspaper in southern Sweden) wrote: “Erik Odsell moves barriers… The music is radio pop, defined by a modern sound but with a foundation of musical craftsmanship which makes him stand out from the crowd”.